“Buffalo Is the New Buffalo” Review

 UNSETTLED – And this is the story that deals with the idea that Indigenous populations are already postapocalyptic.
 They’ve had their lands stollen and their people enslaved or killed.
 What would happen if they were given control back?
 What would it take for them to decide that it was worth whatever cost they had to make?
 It’s an interesting idea and makes an interesting point.
 The explanation afterwards is great too.

-See the StoryGraph page for “Buffalo Is the New Buffalo” for warnings and more reviews.
+Warnings and additional reviews are available on the StoryGraph page for “Buffalo Is the New Buffalo”.